1895 Chicago Athletic Association football team: August

-August 1: Captain Jake A. B. Camp began preparations for the 1895 Chicago AA football team.
-He asserted that the majority of last years players would join.
+August 1: Captain E. B. "Jake" Camp began preparations for the 1895 Chicago AA football team.
+He asserted that the majority of last year's players would join.

 September

 September 7: An interest meeting was held in the club gymnasium.
 Returners from the 1894 team included John Slater, Oberne, Lucas, Brown, Jake Camp, and Ben Thomas.
 New players were R. E. Grout, R. T. Hoagland, E. M. Smith, C. B. Coffeen, H. A. Parkyn, D. A. Stone, R. Bartl, H. G. Hadden, L. McKinley, Harvey, Barr, and Gage.
 The experience of the men ranged from the high school team at Hyde Park, the local YMCA, minor teams like Oak park, athletic clubs like Chicago AA and Johnstown AC, and major colleges like Illinois, Michigan, Virginia Military Institute, Iowa, Minnesota, and Cornell.
 A schedule was announced for the season as well.